cedadev/naming_convention/README.md

 nc = NameConvention("/badc/acsoe/data/<instrument>/.../<project>_<site>-YYYYMMDD.dat")
 ```

+This is just a more consice and nateral way to write a regular expression.
 The end of the pattern is implied as the end of the string ($)
 `<instrument>` is mapped to `(?P<instrument>[^/]+)`
 `...` is any intermediate string `.*`